jessicadunbar/nternetinspired.github.com/_posts/2013-07-19-structuring-your-joomla-component-for-autoloading.markdown

 categories: joomla, php, dev, component
 ---

-In [my last post](/php-autoloading-and-joomla/), I went over the basics of how PHP (and specifically Joomla) handles autoloading classes when you need the.
+In [my last post](/php-autoloading-and-joomla/), I went over the basics of how PHP (and specifically Joomla) handles autoloading classes when you need them.
 If you are new to PHP or Joomla and haven't yet read it, I would do that before continuing.

 ## Current Situation